Electric Music City - Live and Online - Revolutionizing Music Education For Kids

-1. Music-friendly and musician-friendly policies Government policies have a direct impact on the ability of music businesses such as live performance venues, recording studios and rehearsal spaces to operate sustainably.
-Business licensing, liquor licensing, transportation planning and parking, as well as land-use planning all have an impact on the health of the music economy.
+1. Music-friendly and musician-friendly policies Government policies have a direct impact on the ability of music businesses such as live performance venues, recording studios, and rehearsal spaces to operate sustainably.
+Business licensing, transportation planning, and parking, as well as land-use planning all, have an impact on the health of the music economy.
 Compliance requirements should be appropriate without becoming a barrier to doing business.
 Many communities face challenging decisions regarding land-use planning as a result of gentrification and urban growth.
 In some cities, historically significant music properties are threatened or have already been lost.
-Solutions to these challenges include heritage designations, cultural zones and policies based on the “agent of change” principle.
-Similarly, musicians, singers, songwriters and producers can be helped or hindered by the government policy environment.
+Solutions to these challenges include heritage designations, cultural zones, and policies based on the “agent of change” principle.
+Similarly, musicians, singers, songwriters, and producers can be helped or hindered by the government policy environment.
 Successful Music Cities create a supportive environment for artists so that they can focus on doing what they do best: making music.
-Support can be in the form of training and education programs, mentoring, access to hubs or incubators and affordable housing.
+Support can be in the form of training and education programs, mentoring, access to hubs or incubators, and affordable housing.

 2. A Music Office or Officer

 Navigating the broad range of government policies and regulations that impact music can pose significant challenges for music communities.
 Cities that have established a single point of contact for the music community, in the form of a music office or officer, are better positioned to build their music economy and develop effective policies.
 Music offices typically lead city music strategy development and mediate conflicts that arise between music businesses and the larger community.
 Music officers most often have prior experience in music or another creative sector that gives them invaluable sector knowledge